Phone and tablet setup reference

 The most popular phone and device operating systems include the following:

 Android This is Google’s mobile operating system, sometimes referred to as Droid.

 Apple ( iOS ) This is Apple’s mobile operating system, found on the iPhone, iPod Touch, and iPad.

 BlackBerry® This is the Research in Motion (RIM) mobile operating system.

 Nokia ( Symbian OS) This is the operating system used on Nokia mobile phones that aren’t running the Windows Phone operating system.

 What else do I need to know?

 To view the devices that you have connected to your account, Sign in to Outlook Web App, select Settings > Options, and then select one of the following:

 General > Mobile devices

-If you connect to your mobile device using Exchange ActiveSync and lose your mobile device, you can remotely remove all of your mailbox data from it from within Outlook Web App.
+(Only for Outlook on the web for business) If you connect to your mobile device using Exchange ActiveSync and lose your mobile device, you can remotely remove all of your mailbox data from it from within Outlook Web App.
 Be aware that you'll also lose any information on your device’s storage card.
 When you perform a remote device wipe from your mailbox, you can view a confirmation email as soon as the remote device wipe is complete.
 For instructions, see Delete all information from your lost phone or tablet.